wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

     "node_count": 5,
     "edge_count": 4,
     "node_ids": ["uuid1", "uuid2", ...], // List of hashkeys in the graph
-    "step": 42 // Optional: If built during a step
+    "step": 42 // Optional: Present if context was provided }
-  }
 }
 ```